IBM/universal-connectors/docs/general topics/aws.md

 ***Note: You can view the Secret access key only after it is created.***

-### Configuring IAM role for CloudWatch integration
+### Configuring IAM Role for CloudWatch Integration

-#### Before you begin
+#### Before You Begin

 In the Amazon UI, create and save the IAM role.
-You use it when you configure a universal connector.
+You use it when you configure a Universal Connector.

 #### Procedure
 1. Log in to your IAM console (https://console.aws.amazon.com/iam/).